 Following this information, you should present a brief abstract.
 A scientific abstract can sometimes be a difficult thing to write, but its goal is very simple - an abstract sets out to (briefly) outline what you did, and what you found.
-Think of it as an extremely abridged version of the whole report; it should be no more than 150 words or so - and sometimes substantially shorter than even that.
-Someone who reads just your abstract should have a pretty good idea of what happened, but they shouldn't be clear on the details yet.
-Note: if the final goal of your report was to identify some specific value/quantity, it is expected that this final value (and its associated uncertainty) is given in your abstract.
-Most early science writers try fitting too much into the abstract; try to avoid this pitfall.
+Think of it as an extremely abridged version of the whole report; it should be no more than 150 words or so.
+Someone who reads just your abstract should have a pretty good idea of what happened.
+Note: if the final goal of your report was to identify some specific value of a quantity, it is expected that this final value (and its associated uncertainty) is given in your abstract.